Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Results

 \subsection{Classification}

-In this section, we present our results on classifying fluid categories present in each of the videos in the classification test dataset (Section \ref{subsec:fluid masking}).
-We utilize multinomial logistic regression to classify the latent vectors encoded with the pretrained autoencoder.
-Within the 2D latent representations (Figure \ref{fig:pca_cm}-a), each fluid class forms a distinct cluster.
-This observation suggests that the latent vectors, with a dimensionality of $L=512$, provide a suitable basis for classification tasks.
+In this section, we present our results on classifying fluid categories present in each of the videos in the classification test dataset.
+We apply multinomial logistic regression to classify the latent vectors encoded with the pretrained autoencoder.
+In the 2D visualization of the latent representations (Figure \ref{fig:clf_a}), each fluid class forms a distinct cluster.
+This observation suggests that the latent vectors from the encoder demonstrate consistent characteristics within each class and thus provide a suitable basis for the classification task.

-Among the 4,140 test datapoints from a total of 30 test videos, we reserve 6 videos for each class, or $138 * 6 = 828$ datapoints as illustrated in the confusion matrix (Figure \ref{fig:pca_cm}-b).
-To make class predictions at test time, our model classifies each datapoint for a singular video, and the video-level prediction is set to the class with the greatest number of datapoint-level predictions.
-The classification model (Encoder and Logistic Regression) achieves an overall accuracy of \textbf{97.5\%}, resulting in 103 misclassifications out of the 4,140 datapoints.
+The test dataset for the classification task, derived from the train-test split detailed in Section \ref{subsec:data}, consists of 4,140 datapoints, evenly distributed with 828 datapoints (or 6 videos) for each of the five classes (coffee, dish soap, mango juice, oil, water).
+Confusion matrix in Figure \ref{fig:clf_b} shows the result of applying logistic regression to the latent vectors generated by the encoder.
+The classification model (Encoder and Logistic Regression) achieves an data-level accuracy of \textbf{97.1\%} (Eq.\ref{eqn:acc_data}), resulting in 118 misclassifications out of the 4,140 datapoints.
 These incorrect classifications are from a specific video of the coffee class, potentially due to the quality of the segmentation masks (Section \ref{subsec:segqual}).

-On a video level, the model achieves prediction accuracy of \textbf{96.6\%}, correctly classifying 29 out of 30 videos.
+To make class predictions at the video level, we allow the model classify all $D-d=138$ datapoint from a single video and count the greatest number of classes.
+On a video level, the model achieves accuracy of \textbf{96.6\%} (Eq.\ref{eqn:acc_video}), correctly classifying 29 out of 30 test videos.